dilyn-corner/ubuntu-core-riscv64/riscv64-components/README.md

 to get newer version of these packages (with small tweaks as necessary, left as an exercise for the builder).

+Would recommend doing all of this work on the board :)

 ```
-Uncomment the deb-src lines in /etc/apt/sources.list and run apt-get update.
+# Uncomment the deb-src lines in /etc/apt/sources.list and run apt-get update.

 apt-get build-dep systemd-bootchart # Needed for initrd, not built for riscv64
 apt-get source systemd-bootchart    # Requires a patch!
 Diverged from upstream.